 Myth: Only MNC’s guarantee lifetime job security.

-Reality: Nowadays even large companies offers a bigger range of employee incentives.
+Reality: Nowadays, even large companies offer a bigger range of employee incentives.

 8. Manager Relationship